 If your child has trouble visiting the dentist because of severe anxiety or Special Needs, or if they require major surgery or procedure, it can sometimes be necessary for that child to be administered sedation or anesthesia.
 Dentist anesthesiologists have the necessary experience and qualifications that allow them to treat and assist children safely throughout the process.

 Like regular anesthesiologists, dentist anesthesiologists are trained to work with children and infants.
 They can also deliver the proper care to children when in the dentist’s chair or operating room.

 In 2019, the current guidelines for dentists and oral surgeons were updated by the American Academy of Pediatrics and the American Academy of Pediatric Dentistry.
 These guidelines help give dentists and oral surgeons a procedural map to follow when providing general anesthesia or deep sedation to children.

-For starters, it is necessary that there are always two people in the room, each of whom are trained with the ability to provide full life support in the case of an emergency.
-One of the people in the room will be the dentist or oral surgeon, and he or she will be performing the actual procedure.
+For starters, there must always be two people in the room, each of whom is trained with the ability to provide full life support in the case of an emergency.
+One of the people in the room will be the dentist or oral surgeon, and they will be performing the actual procedure.